gourbeyd/gourbeyd.github.io/_posts/2022-01-22-Knight-CTF.md

 `stegoveritas -imageTransform -extractLSB Lost\ Flag\ .png`

-- -imageTransform - Perform various image transformations on the input image and save them to the output directory
+- `imageTransform` - Perform various image transformations on the input image and save them to the output directory
-- -extractLSB - Extract a specific LSB RGB from the image.
+- `extractLSB` - Extract a specific LSB RGB from the image.
 Use with -red, -green, -blue, and -alpha

 After running the command above, we should an output folder with several transformations of the image.